Organising a funeral yourself

 Do I have to use a coffin?

-You do not have to use a coffin, but should talk to the crematorium or cemetery about their regulations in this matter; you will find much variation in such matters.
-Mid Devon are happy to receive coffins, shrouds and cremated remains.
+You don't have to use a coffin, but you should talk to the Crematorium or Cemetery as there's much variation in their regulations.
+We are happy to receive coffins, shrouds and cremated remains at our Cemeteries.
 Coffins can be of the regular variety, or plain wood, cardboard or most other environmentally low-impact materials.

 Booking an interment at Crediton or Tiverton Cemetery